 People self harm for a myriad reasons and those reasons can change even in an individual from one bout of self harm to another.
 Behind it is often a desperation, an inner pain and turmoil which the person feels unable to manage and it works on the principle that a worse pain can settle a chronic one.
 Also it can be done as punishment to the self for imagined unforgivable events in a person’s life.
 Remember, I said imagined or perceived, and not that these events really are unacceptable.

-People who have been abused as children can be a group at high risk too.
-Children when abused, often blame themselves for the abuse since blaming the parent is unthinkable when most parents are seen as “god” to a child.
-So with that inner pain, that hurt child still dominates.
+People who have been abused as children can be a group at high risk.
+Children, when abused, often blame themselves for the abuse since blaming the parent is unthinkable when most parents are seen as “god” to a child.
+So with that inner pain, that hurt child still dominates even into adulthood.

 You could add in here addiction to street drugs, eating disorders, long term depression, guilt, phobias and fears, and many, many more.

 When a person self harms because they are feeling numb, it doesn’t mean that high tolerance to pain remains, and often that once the problem has been dealt with by the self harm, the pain of what they have done can be excruciating.
 This needs to be remembered when the person seeks medical help and there are reports of doctors or nurses not giving pain relief before treatment!

 - It’s attention seeking: in fact most people who self harm hide it from others and may harm in areas that won’t be seen.
 Its not done to show people, its done to express inner pain.